Dust Bunny

-Dust Bunny is a 2025 American horror thriller film produced, written and directed by Bryan Fuller in his feature film directorial debut.
+Dust Bunny is a 2025 American independent fantasy action film written, produced, and directed by Bryan Fuller in his feature film directorial debut.
 It stars Mads Mikkelsen, Sophie Sloan, Sheila Atim, David Dastmalchian, and Sigourney Weaver.
-It tells the story of an eight-year-old girl who asks her hitman neighbor to kill the monster under her bed.
+It follows a hit man who is approached by an eight-year-old girl to kill the "monster" under her bed that she claims "ate" her family.

 The film premiered at the 2025 Toronto International Film Festival on September 9, 2025, followed by a theatrical release in the United States on December 12.